colurw/chess_NN/readme.md

 Creates an IP connection to the browser over the Localhost.
 When Views.py is called by Urls.py it returns data that populates the Index.html template with the current board image and relevant messages.  <br><br>
-Form data from the browser are sent back to views.py as POST get requests, converted into tensors, then passed to Ensemble_solver(), which returns a tensor representing the move to be played in response.  <br><br>
+Form data from the browser are sent back to views.py as POST requests, converted into tensors, then passed to Ensemble_solver(), which returns a tensor representing the move to be played in response.  <br><br>
 This tensor is converted by Local_chess_tools.py into an image of the next